S3 method for pseries

 (character string) what to plot (only used for

-objects).
+zvaluesobjects).
 See details.

 Value

-The plot methods return (invisibly) a function, subfig
+The plot methods return (invisibly) a function, subfig say, which may be used to

 add additional graphic elements to the subfigures.
 The call opar = subfig(i,j)